-The lack of international production and import has led to growth in the manufacture of locally made computers.
+Until now the lack of international production and imports has led to growth in the manufacture of locally made computers.
 Until recently, barring a few high-end brands, most computers in Iran were assembled locally.
 Customers can purchase computer parts from specialists markets or malls where customised computers are assembled.
-Assembly is a major feature of the market and a large portion of the computer hardware market is concerned with parts, particularly monitors, and accessories such as printers.
+Assembly is a major feature of the market and a large portion of the computer hardware market is concerned with parts, particularly monitors and accessories such as printers.

 In contrast to the more diverse landscape in most Middle Eastern markets, Iran is dominated by just two vendors, LG and Samsung.
 Local electronics firm Maadiran Group began to manufacture LG monitors in Iran over a decade ago and LG has a premium position in the market, while Samsung has a smaller but significant market share.
-Recently, Maadiran plans to produce AOC monitors from TVP in Iran, on a semi-knocked down (SKD) basis, positioning the brand between LG and Samsung.
+Recently, Maadiran planned to produce AOC monitors from TVP in Iran, on a semi-knocked down (SKD) basis, positioning the brand between LG and Samsung.
+BMI believes easier access to US and other international brands will erode the dominance of Samsung and LG in the consumer electronics market.

-Despite the US trade embargo on Iran, printers from global leading vendor HP are readily available in Iran, as was revealed by the recent controversy surrounding HP's distributor Redington.
+Despite the US trade embargo on Iran, printers from leading global vendor HP are readily available in Iran, as was revealed by the recent controversy surrounding HP's distributor Redington.
 Stung by the bad publicity, HP said that it would tighten sales restrictions on Redington to prevent it from selling printers to retailers in Iran.
 However, it is doubtful whether HP can do much to prevent its printers from selling there.
-Redington laid the foundation for the popularity of HP printers brand a decade ago, famously decorating its offices in Tehran with giant colourful maps created by HP printers.
+Redington laid the foundation for the popularity of the HP printers brand a decade ago, famously decorating its offices in Tehran with giant colourful maps created by HP printers.
 Meanwhile, there is fierce competition for Iran's buoyant computer accessories market.